 Heroes’ Square looks like the Brandenburg Gate.
 It is the most picturesque place to start your walk.
-A semi-circle of pillars and statues reflects the country’s 1,000 year history to 1896-the year the
+A semi-circle of pillars and statues reflects the country’s 1,000-year history to 1896-the year the monument was completed.

 Where to stay in Budapest?

 Are you planning a city Break?
-I found that this website helps me find & book quality rental properties.
+I found that this website helps me find & book tours in Budapest

-The city is also very famous for its thermal baths, with more than a 100!
+The city is also very famous for its thermal baths, with more than 100!

-Another must see, located at the top of the hill is the Fishermen’s bastion, Neil gothic, neo Romanesque styles in the Buda part of the city.
+Another must-see, located at the top of the hill is the Fishermen’s bastion, Neil gothic, neo-Romanesque styles in the Buda part of the city.
 Once you look at them you feel a certain air of the castles and towers at Disney World.
-In addition, this is a great viewpoint to the city, the Danube city and main highlights.
+In addition, this is a great viewpoint to the city, the Danube city, and the main highlights.

 We finished our tour with a concert at the.
 Borak with a repertoire from Bach.

 And now we are enjoying some nice Jewish food at a restaurant called Macesz